martinsabo2/quotes/README.md

 The application shows a tray icon in the system tray, and when clicked, it will show the quote of the day in a window.

+# Starting the app
+Compile a release version.
+Then, you can start it from a PowerShell command prompt:
+`Start-Process .\Quotes\bin\Release\net10.0-windows\Quotes.exe`
+or you can run a debug version:
+`Start-Process .\Quotes\bin\Debug\net10.0-windows\Quotes.exe`